ArashPartow/math-parser-benchmark-project/exprtk/readme.txt

 Note: The primary symbol table  for an expression is the  first symbol table to be registered with that instance of the expression.

+Note: For a successful symbol  resolution using the normal USR  all of the following are required:

+   (1) Only if successful shall the process method return TRUE (2) The default_value parameter will have been set (3) The error_message parameter will be empty
+   (4) usr_symbol_type input parameter field will be set to either:
+         (*) e_usr_variable_type
+         (*) e_usr_constant_type

+Note: For a successful symbol resolution using the extended USR all of the following are required:

+   (1) Only if successful shall the process method return TRUE (2) symbol_table parameter will have had the newly resolved
+       variable or string added to it
+   (3) error_message parameter will be empty

      ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 [SECTION 19 - ENABLING & DISABLING FEATURES]